 Lewisville TX 75067

 IMPORTANT: The change of status process may take from 90 to 120 days to complete.
 If the I-20 program start date (item 5 on Form I-20) arrives before the change of status is approved, the DSO must update the start date to a future semester in order to avoid auto-cancellation of the I-20 by SEVIS.
 It is the student's responsibility to notify the international student services DSO about the progress of your change of status application, and whether it has been approved or denied.

 Within one week of submitting the documents, the student will receive a Notice of Action form stating the service center has received your documents and will begin the process.
 Students must send a copy of this notice to firstname.lastname@example.org to ensure tracking of the change of status.

 Optional e-File Submission or Use of Personal Attorney - Additional Requirements

 Students may choose to e-file the application documents for their change of status through the USCIS ELIS website to complete the process, or hire a personal attorney to complete the application for them.
 If so, there are additional steps students must be aware of.

 - The I-20 will be available to the student for signature by appointment with a UHV staff member.
 The student can review the I-20 for accuracy and take the original document with them at that time.

 - Student must pay the SEVIS fee to submit the change of status application.
 See information regarding this fee, directions about payment, and how to submit your payment on the web page for SEVIS Fee Payment.
 A copy of the I-901 SEVIS fee payment receipt should be emailed to email@example.com for the student's record.

 - A Form I-797 Notice of Action will be sent by email or mail from USCIS to the person who filed the application.
-A copy of this Notice of Action must be sent to email@example.com for the student's record.
+A copy of this Notice of Action must be sent by email to firstname.lastname@example.org for the student's record.